Statham Grove Surgery - General Practice Privacy Notice (Including special provisions under the Covid 19 pandemic)

 As GPs, we cannot provide all your treatment ourselves, so we need to delegate this responsibility to others within the practice and with other organisations such as pharmacies or hospitals.

-The sharing of data, within the practice and with those others outside the practice is assumed and is allowed by law (including the Data Protection Act 2018) however, we will gladly discuss this with you in more detail if you would like to know more.
+The sharing of personal data, within the practice and with those other organisations involving the practice, such as Primary Care Networks (PCNs) and Neighbourhood Multidisciplinary Teams as well as secondary care organisations and social prescribing organisations is assumed and is allowed by law (including the Data Protection Act 2018).
+However, we will gladly discuss this with you in more detail if you would like to know more.
+We keep a register of our Information Assets which also sets out our dataflows and a Record of Processing Activity.
+The majority of patient data processing and storage happens via our EMIS and EMIS Community clinical systems.

 We have an overriding responsibility to do what is in your best interests under the 2018 Data Protection Act ‘in performance of a public task’ (see legal bases in the summary below).
 The Practice team (clinicians, administration and reception staff) only access the information they need to allow them to perform their function and fulfil their roles.
 A list of the types of organisation we share with is provided below.
 This summary also contains details of your rights in relation to your data under the Act and how to exercise them.

-We do share anonymised data with the City & Hackney Clinical Commissioning Group, The City and Hackney GP Confederation and NHS England.
-This data is extracted by secure data extraction tools such as EMIS Enterprise and/or Apollo
+We do also share anonymised data across our Primary Care Network, relevant Clinical Commissioning Groups, London Integrated Care Systems, The City and Hackney GP Confederation and NHS England.
+This data is extracted by secure data extraction tools such as EMIS Enterprise and/or Apollo.

 This practice does NOT share your data with insurance companies, except by your specific instruction or consent.

-Your data is NOT shared for any marketing purpose.
+Your data is NOT shared or sold for any marketing purpose.

 Communication with Patients